rovemoor/demo/README.md

-# Demo of some of some small projects/fucntions which can be shared publicly
+# Demo of some small projects

 ## Results
 	* housing_kaggle.py - Draft a script of applying machine learning models on predicting housing price using Kaggle data